Nate-Agbara/visitors-management-service/README.md

 mysql> CREATE database visitorservice;
 Query OK, 0 rows affected, 1 warning (0.00 sec)
 ``

+That's pretty much it.
+You can enter the shell of the running app to confirm it is running fine.
 ##### Enter the applications Docker container shell to confirm it is started fine
 ``
 docker exec -t -i visitorslog-docker /bin/bash